 Annually, the City consults with those agencies which are serving the low- to moderate-income populations city-wide and those stakeholders in the Main Street/Park Avenue CDBG Target Area.
 Most of the agencies serving special needs populations and the homeless in the region are located in Houston, Galveston or Pasadena and do not serve or track League City clientele specifically.
-There are very limited resources in League City, other than Interfaith Caring Ministries, for the very low-income and those precariously housed.
-Likewise, the area-wide advocacy groups for protected classes serve a much broader geographic region and did not have offices in League City nor information specific to League City.
+There are very limited resources in League City, other than Interfaith Caring Ministries, for the very low-income and those precariously housed; Clear Creek Family Promise providing emergency shelter to homeless families who are not determined to be chronically homeless; Gulf Coast Center providing a number of programs for the low-income and special needs populations; and Communities in Schools providing counseling to at-risk youth.
+Likewise, most of the area-wide advocacy groups for protected classes serve a much broader geographic region and did not have offices in League City nor information specific to League City.
 What little information they can provide is in the 2017-2021 Fair Housing Plan.